mansir04/Sukoon_MentalHealthWebsite/README.md

 ## Project Status

-Please note that MentalHealthMERN is an ongoing project.
+Please note that Sukoon is an ongoing project.
 Features and the technology stack may evolve as development progresses.
 Any updates or changes will be reflected in the README file to keep you informed.
 ## Tech Stack

 **Client:** HTML, CSS, React.Js

-**Server:** Node.Js, Express, MongoDB
+**Server:** Node.Js, Express, Firebase

 **APIs:** JokeAPI, MemeGen API